 The LXD container hypervisor

-10x the density of ESX, 25% faster, with zero latency
+10x the density of ESX, 25% faster, zero latency

-Move your Linux VMs straight to containers, easily and without modifying the apps or your operations.
-Canonical’s LXD is a pure-container hypervisor that runs unmodified Linux operating systems and applications with VM-style operations at incredible speed and density.
+Move your Linux VMs straight to containers, easily, without modifying the apps or administration processes.
+Canonical’s LXD is a pure-container hypervisor that runs unmodified Linux guest operating systems with VM-style operations at incredible speed and density.

 Supported guest operating systems

 LXD containers are just like traditional physical and virtual machines.
 You can log in remotely, manage the guest OS the standard way, install applications, secure them, and operate them with the same tools, but gain the raw performance and density of containers.
 LXD guests launch in seconds and you can run hundreds on a single server.
 Connect them separately and securely to networks, live-migrate between hosts and drive all of this through a clean REST API.

 LXD is the next‐generation hypervisor for Linux at scale.
 LXD is designed to “lift and shift” Linux VMs to containers without modifying the app or operations.
 Nearly all applications can be installed in LXD containers with no need to touch the application to make it run because LXD’s machine containers operate just like VMs.

 Getting started with LXD

 Activate LXD (on Ubuntu 16.04 LTS or greater)

 You can generally hit Enter to accept the default answers to the questions, and once you’re setup you can start to launch machines.

 Create your first container